 Memorable Manitobans: William James Roche (1859-1937)

-He was territorial representative at the Manitoba Medical Council (1885-1901) and was an unsuccessful candidate for a seat in the Manitoba Legislature during the 1892 general election.
-In 1896, he was elected to the House of Commons and was re-elected at general elections in 1900, 1904, 1908, and 1911.
+He was territorial representative on the council for the College of Physicians and Surgeons (1885-1901) and was an unsuccessful candidate for a seat in the Manitoba Legislature during the 1892 general election.
+In 1896, he was elected to the House of Commons and was re-elected at general elections in 1900, 1904, 1908, and 1911, and a by-election in October 1911.
 He was elected Conservative Whip for the West in 1901.

 On 17 July 1884, he married Annie Elizabeth Cook (1862-?) of Toronto.
 He was a member of the IOOF and Anglican church.